barry-ha/Griduino/docs/PROGRAMMING.md

 <h2>3.
 How to Create a Binary File for Distribution</h2>

 It may be useful to know how to create a binary image of a compiled program for Arduino processors in general.
-If you ever want to distribute an Arduino program, it is much easier for your users to install your binary image than to compile the source code themselves.
+If you ever want to distribute an Arduino program, it is easier for your users to install your binary image than to compile the source code themselves.

 This section also applies to how we prepared the Griduino software for general distribution.